Gdoc/Admin

 By 2005, it was reported that 15 of these thyroid cancer cases had been fatal.18 However, it was likely that this figure would increase: at least some of those still living with thyroid cancer will eventually die from it.

-It’s therefore not possible to give a definitive number, but we can look at survival rates and outcomes to get an estimate.
-Thankfully the prognosis for thyroid cancer in children is very good.
-Many patients that have undergone treatment have seen either a partial or complete remission.19 Large-scale studies report a 20-year survival rate of 92% for thyroid cancer.20.
-Others show an even better prognosis, with a survival rate of 98% after 40 years.21
+Therefore, giving a definitive number is impossible, but we can look at survival rates and outcomes to get an estimate.
+Thankfully, the prognosis for thyroid cancer in children is very good.
+Many patients that have undergone treatment have seen either partial or complete remission.19 Large-scale studies report a 20-year survival rate of 92% for thyroid cancer.20 Others show an even better prognosis, with a survival rate of 98% after 40 years.21

 If we combine standard survival rates with our number of radiation-induced cancer cases – 4,808 cases – we might estimate that the number of deaths could be in the range of 96 to 385.
 This comes from the assumption of a survival rate of 92% to 98% (or, to flip it, a mortality rate of 2% to 8%).22 This figure comes with significant uncertainty.